 The Mushroom Medicine Cabinet makes all the information super digestible so you can learn about the high-level characteristics of some important mushrooms without getting too bogged down for each mushroom species.
 It covers what the mushroom looks like and where it can be found.

 The author gives you a good idea of where to start and covers the benefits of the different mushrooms and what conditions those mushrooms might be able to help.
-Also, you get to know the history and research behind each of these individual mushrooms.
+Also, you learn the history and research behind each of these mushrooms.

 Author: Kris Rowsan